neuro-sysmed/cromwell-utils/README.md

-# whittle
+# cromwell-utils

-interact with a cromwell server
+A collection of tools for interacting with the cromwell server and the creation, and manipulations of input files for analysis.